Ancillary Matters Hearing

 4. The first notice from the Family Court will also provide you with directions to file the FORM 35 ie Affidavit of Assets and Means (referred to as the 1st AOM).

 5. At the FIRST APTC, it is conducted by a Deputy Registrar.
-It is attended in chambers, meaning that the hearing is closed to the public and only the lawyers attend the hearing.
+It is attended in chambers, meaning that the hearing is closed to the public and only the divorce lawyers attend the hearing.
 The judge will ask if parties have filed and exchanged their 1st AOM.
 The judge will also direct parties to exchange proposals and consider if the matter come be dealt with at mediation.
 If yes, a date will be set for parties to attend Mediation with their lawyers.

 6. If mediation is successful, then a terms of settlement will be recorded and thereafter the order of court will be extracted.
 And the Final Judgment shall be extracted after 3mths of Interim Judgment.